ChengYi0224/Final-Project/README.md

 # Final-Project

 ## How to build environment
-> You can do `make install-SDL` or do the following command.
+>   You can do `make install-SDL` or do the following command:
-1. Run `sudo apt update`
-2. Run `sudo apt install libsdl2-dev`
-3. Run `sudo apt-get install libsdl2-image-dev`
-4. Run `sudo apt-get install libsdl2-ttf-dev`
-5. Run `sudo apt-get install libsdl2-mixer-dev`
+>   `sudo apt-get update && sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libsdl2-mixer-dev`

 ## How to write your script (still a work-in-progress)
 > The first event of your script must be named "event.start"